 }

 You're shipping a documentation-lookup bot.
-Any prompt that isn't a
+Any prompt that isn't a pure information request should be blocked:

 {